Joelx/rasax-deployment-guide/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Kubernetes Dashboard
-Remember we already activated the Kubernetes Dashboard via `microk8s enable ` earlier?
+Remember we already activated the Kubernetes Dashboard via `microk8s enable dashboard` earlier?
 All you have to do is open a second terminal session and type in
 ```sh
 microk8s dashboard-proxy
 ```